Can Dogs Eat Prunes to Solve Constipation? Be in The Know

 There are a few documented occasions where dogs have fed on their owners’ prunes without experiencing any side effects.
 Dogs have also survived since time immemorial without having to rely on prunes.
 Wild dogs do not consume these fruits no matter how appealing they would be.

-Prunes whether dried or fresh contain too much fiber content.
-Fiber is essential to humans, but not quite to dogs.
+Are dried prunes bad for small dogs?
+Yes, prunes whether dried or fresh contain too much fiber and sugar content.
+High fiber content is essential to humans, but not quite to dogs.
 In fact, too much of it causes diarrhea in your canine friend as they find it hard to digest the fruit.
 So instead of doing good, it will be worsening the condition your dog is in.

 What about Prune Juice?

-Now that the “can dogs eat prunes” question has been answered, what about prune juice?
+Now that the “can a dog eat prunes?” question has been answered, what about prune juice?
 Is it recommended?
-Just like the actual fruit, prune juice should never be given to your dog.
+Just like prune pits the actual fruit, prune juice should never be given to your dog.
 The juice contains too much-concentrated sugars that are not healthy for dogs.

 It could be the fruit juice, stewed prunes or pureed prunes.
 All have the same effect and should never be given to dogs.
 This is unless you want your dog to undergo various health complications in the future.
 No responsible dog owner in his right senses would want to see his dog suffer from any health-related complications.

-The reason why most dog owners would give their dogs prunes is to solve the constipation problem.
+Is it toxic to dogs?
+The reason why most dog owners would give their pets prunes is to solve the constipation problem.
 However, with appropriate dog care initiative, it does not have to reach this point where feeding prunes to your dog is the only resort you have.

-You have to keep watch on your dog at all times to avoid any complications.
+You have to keep watch on your dog’s diet at all times to avoid any complications.
 Any slight change in the dog’s behavior will be detected as soon as it occurs.

-When you notice the symptoms of constipation such as difficulty in pooping, provide sufficient drinking water and canned food to restore the water levels in your dog during constipation and aid in bowel movements.
+When you notice the symptoms of constipation such as difficulty in pooping, provide sufficient drinking water and canned food to restore the water levels in your your dog’s digestive tract during aid in bowel movements.

 Make the Wise Decision for Your Dog